Home > About > An essential service

 Rendering companies play an important role in the communities they serve.
 How?

-A by-products journey inside Sanimax
+A by-product journey inside Sanimax

 What happens to the materials that arrive at our facilities before they return to market?
 This short clip makes it easy to understand!